polyfea/spa-base/README.md

 roots:
 - /spa/public

+# Base URL (Default: /)
+# Specify the base URL for the server.
+The request's path must be prefixed with
+# this value.
+The remaining path is then searched relatively to the roots
+# folders.
+base-url: /

 # Disable Fallback to index.html (Default: false)
 # Setting this option to true will disable the fallback behavior to index.html
 # for all paths.